 You could watch the video above if you'd like, but I use this like so.
 This is the third step of the decon process.

-Immediately after "chemically" decontaminating the car with CarPro Iron X, rinse the car thoroughly.
+- Immediately after "chemically" decontaminating the car with Optimum Ferrex, rinse the car thoroughly.
 I use deionized water.

-Use this Pad, AutoScrub Fine Grade Sponge, or Opt-Clay bar on the surface of the paint to remove the stuff you don't want there.
+- Use this Pad, AutoScrub Fine Grade Sponge, or Adam's Clay Bar on the surface of the paint to remove the stuff you don't want there.
 Glide is the lubricant we need to reduce marring and scratching during this step.